L.PSY-101: Introductory Psychology

 L.PSY-441: Introduction to Clinical Psychology

 Overview of the methods of psychological assessment including: interviewing, intellectual, neurological, and personality testing; and systems assessment.
 Overview of theories and techniques of psychotherapy.
 Prerequisite: L.PSY-101.
+Junior or senior standing or permission of instructor required.
 3 credits.

 L.PSY-490: Senior Seminar & Portfolio-PJ

-This seminar course is designed to enhance the professional skills of candidates for the Bachelor of Arts in psychology, skills in idea generation, library research, critical reading, ethical decision making, and oral/written communication.
+This seminar course is designed to enhance the professional skills of candidates for the Bachelor of Arts in psychology, skills in idea generation, library research, critical reading, ethical decision-making, and oral/written communication.
 Students will develop these skills by reading and discussing the Ethical Principles of Psychologists and Code of Conduct and by researching, presenting talks, writing papers, and discussing current issues and controversies in psychology.
-Prerequisites: L.PSY-101 and L.PSY-211, and either L.PSY-211, L.CRJ-323, or L.SOC-332.
-Requirement: Psychology majors, senior standing.
+Prerequisites: L.PSY-101, and either L.PSY-211, L.CRJ-323, or L.SOC-332.
+Requirement: psychology majors, senior standing.
 3 credits.